 As long as your blood pressure is managed, you can heal and recover much of your sight.
 People who develop Grade 4 hypertensive retinopathy will have permanent vision damage, but grades before that can still recover.

-- Eating a well-balanced, low-salt diet.
+- Eat a well-balanced, low-salt diet.

-- Limiting how much alcohol you drink.
+- Limit how much alcohol you drink.

-- Getting regular, moderate exercise.
+- Get regular, moderate exercise.

-- Managing your stress levels.
+- Manage your stress levels.

-- Maintaining a healthy weight.
+- Maintain a healthy weight.

 You should always take medications for your blood pressure as prescribed by your doctor.
 There are no other treatments for hypertensive retinopathy.

-How Many People Suffer From Hypertensive Retinopathy
+How Many People Suffer From Hypertensive Retinopathy?

 In middle-aged adults younger than 45, hypertensive retinopathy is more prevalent among men.
 However, the situation flips among senior citizens.
 The condition affects more women than men older than 65.